 A major component of projected asset growth is the assumed rate of return.
 The assumed return should represent the expected long-term rate of return, based on the Fund's investment policy.
-For valuation purposes, the assumed rate of return on the actuarial value of assets is 7.50%.
-The actual rate of return on an actuarial basis for the year ended December 31, 2017, was 9.98%.
+For valuation purposes, the assumed rate of return on the actuarial value of assets for the year ended December 31, 2018 was 7.50%.
+The actual rate of return on an actuarial basis for the year ended December 31, 2018, was 5.36%.

-Since the actual return for the year was greater than the assumed return, the Fund experienced an actuarial gain during the fiscal year ended December 31, 2017, with regard to its investments.
+Since the actual return for the year was less than the assumed return, the Fund experienced an actuarial loss during the fiscal year ended December 31, 2018, with regard to its investments.